 One simple way is to purchase the stock of companies that produce commodities.
 The primary commodity exchange is the CME

-Operating profit is synonymous to operating income, and represents a company’s profitability from its core operations
+Operating profit is synonymous to operating income, and represents a company’s profitability from its core operations which excludes earnings from other investments.

 Debt financing occurs when a company borrows money or secures financing through loans, with the obligation to repay